 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-Teaching takes place at both the University's Central Area and the King's Buildings campus.
+Teaching takes place in the University's Central Area and at the King's Buildings campus.

 How will I learn?

 We use a blend of learning and teaching approaches.

 In-person teaching includes:

 - discussion groups